 Overall, these findings reveal a calibration failure in diagnostic strictness.
 The persistent pattern of high recall but low precision shows that models favor inclusive prediction strategies that ensure the correct diagnosis is selected, yet fail to reliably exclude clinically similar distractors.
 This imbalance reflects an inability to internally regulate the trade-off between inclusivity and exclusion, leading to systematic over-diagnosis in unambiguous cases and under-diagnosis in ambiguous ones.
-As a result, current LLMs struggle to infer appropriate diagnostic cardinality from evidence alone, limiting their reliability in real-world clinical settings.
+As a result, current LLMs struggle to infer appropriate diagnostic cardinality from evidence alone, limiting their reliability for diagnostic-reasoning evaluation under unconstrained answer cardinality.